demigecko/CarND-Path-Planning-Project/README.md

   lane = 2;
 }
 ```
-Sometimes, the ego car would be trapped in a certain lane (ex: lane 1), and it will speed up and slow down repeatably, which is uncomfortable, so I add two more conditions:
+Sometimes, the ego car could be trapped in a certain lane (ex: lane 1) becuase there is no chance to change lane.
+The ego car will speed up and slow down repeatably, which is very uncomfortable, so I add two more conditions to slow down, let other car passing by :

 ```else if (lane0_clear_front == false && lane0_clear_rear == true) {
   ref_vel -= 0.224/2;
 }